West Virginia Law Review

 order

-for the perjury to be excused should be construed to require
+for the perjury to be excused should be construed to

 measurement not by an inflexible rule which perfunctorily